 ST. PETERSBURG Fla.
 January 3, 2018 — Threatening pressure drops along the East Coast have Winter Storm Grayson moving north as a “bomb cyclone”.
 With widespread travel being halted, leading travel insurance comparison site, Squaremouth, explains your travel insurance cancellation options if the storm freezes your travel plans.

 Most travel insurance policies with the Trip Cancellation benefit can refund trips canceled if a winter storm prevents you from reaching your destination.
-In order to have coverage for Winter Storm Grayson, you must have bought a Trip Cancellation policy before the storm was named on January 2, 2018.
+In order to have cancellation coverage for Winter Storm Grayson, you must have bought a policy with Trip Cancellation before the storm was named on January 2, 2018.

 Cancellation Coverage if You’re Stuck at the Airport

 Airlines are canceling flights in and out of southern airports because of Winter Storm Grayson.
 Some southern airports are shutting down altogether.

 If the storm significantly delays or cancels your flight, or closes your airport, the Trip Cancellation benefit may reimburse 100% of your prepaid and non-refundable trip costs.
 Your original flight must be delayed for at least 12-48 hours, depending on your policy, or canceled outright, before cancellation coverage is available.

 Icy conditions have already caused stretches of highway closures in Florida.
 For cancellation coverage to be available, you must be unable to make it to the airport due to a road closure, or involved in an accident on your way.

 With snow and ice likely all the way up the East Coast, poor driving conditions aren’t necessarily enough to be refunded to cancel through travel insurance.
 Simply not wanting to drive in bad weather is not covered by Trip Cancellation.